collective/ZopeSkel/templates/plone3_buildout/README.txt

     my.package

-Leave the ${buildout:eggs} part in place - it tells the instance to use the eggs that buildout will have downloaded from the Cheese Shop previously.
+Leave the ${buildout:eggs} part in place - it tells the instance to use the eggs that buildout will have downloaded from the Python Package Index previously.

 If you also require a ZCML slug for your package, buildout can create one automatically.
 Just add the package to the 'zcml' option: